wkhere/tilde/README.md

 Expand tilde `~` to home dir.

-The expansion follows this specific flow:
+The expansion happens only when tilde is at the beginning of the input string, and follows this specific flow:

 On windows at first HOME is used, and if it's not present or is empty, there goes %USERPROFILE% (via `os.UserHomeDir`).